 DENISE CLIFTON is founder of Tandemvines Media, a multimedia publishing company that specializes in working with authors and organizations to craft transformative narrative experiences.
-She is committed to creating stories that encourage people to explore – through the joys of reading, looking at photographs, watching videos, making a new recipe or visiting a new place.
+She is committed to creating stories that encourage people to explore, learn and share.

-Denise leads writers, artists and organizations through the process of telling their own stories through text, visuals and interactivity.
-She has designed books in multiple formats – including iBooks, Kindle and print – as well as websites.
+Denise leads writers, artists and organizations through the process of telling their own stories.
+She develops strategic storytelling for digital, video and print media, and she produces books in multiple formats – including iBooks, Kindle and print – as well as websites.

 Oh, and she ate very well – though admittedly she hasn’t tried the bloater toast.
 Yet.

-Previously, Denise was an art director, project manager, designer and editor for more than 20 years at the Seattle Times, where she managed the newsroom’s special projects, led a department of designers and artists, and represented the newsroom’s design and content interests in product development for the company.
+Previously, Denise was an art director, project manager, designer and editor for almost 20 years at the Seattle Times, where she managed the newsroom’s special projects, led a department of designers and artists, and represented the newsroom’s design and content interests in product development for the company.

 Denise has been recognized with multiple awards for her design and art direction, and provided art direction and project management for two Pulitzer Prize-winning teams at The Seattle Times.
 She was a Stanford University Knight Fellow in 2004-05.